 Healthy Blueberry Crisp

-We’re talking jammy, juicy blueberries bubbling away under an almond-oat nutty crisp that’s perfectly crunchy.
-And yes, a scoop of vanilla ice cream is a non-negotiable.
+We’re talking jammy, juicy blueberries bubbling away under a crunchy crisp topping.
+And yes, a scoop of vegan vanilla ice cream is a non-negotiable.

 Whether you’re going full farm-girl with fresh-picked berries, grabbing a pint at the farmers market, or pulling frozen blueberries from the back of your freezer, this healthy blueberry crisp is calling your name!

-Here’s what you’ll need to make the best blueberry crisp!
-Scroll down to the recipe card to get the full recipe with measurements.
+Here’s what you’ll need to make the best vegan blueberry crisp:

-- Blueberries: Fresh or frozen!
-If it’s blueberry season, go with fresh ones for the best flavor.
+- Blueberries: You can use fresh or frozen blueberries.
+If it’s blueberry season, use fresh ones for the best flavor.
 Using frozen?
 Add a few extra minutes to the bake time.

 - Cornstarch: A sprinkle of cornstarch helps soak up the juices so the filling isn’t too runny.